mDIS and Yii2 PHP Classes

 - attribute declaration: by default, every public class member is considered as a model attribute

-- attribute labels: each attribute may be associated with a label for display purpose
+- attribute labels: each attribute may be associated with a label for display purposes

 - "massive" attribute assignment with